 Debt Collection

-Collections teams using Aircall capture payment at the moment of commitment — no transfer, no link, no lost conversion.
+Collections teams using Aircall capture payment at the moment of commitment, while the customer is still on the line.

 Frequently Asked Questions